gadfly361/reagent-seed/README.md

-# DEPRICATED
+# Deprecated

-This template has been depricated in favor of [re-frame-template](https://github.com/Day8/re-frame-template).
+This template has been deprecated in favor of [re-frame-template](https://github.com/Day8/re-frame-template).

 # Reagent-Seed